-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

-Curt Nickisch, of member station WBUR in Boston, caught up with two ex-mortgage brokers to see what theyre doing now.
+Curt Nickisch, of member station WBUR in Boston, caught up with two ex-mortgage brokers to see what they're doing now.

 CURT NICKISCH: In a dining room in the Boston suburb of Tewksbury, Laurie Souza is turning over a ring under a magnifying glass.
 Two dozen people are looking on.
 She weighs and sorts by carat, gold bracelets, earrings, tie tacks, and then makes out a check to the owner.

 NICKISCH: A year ago, Souza started a company that organizes gold parties, where homeowners invite their friends and neighbors over to sell unwanted jewelry.
 Gold is fetching premium prices right now.
-Souzas company is expanding fast.
+Souza's company is expanding fast.
 She has hired 20 people, many of them former mortgage brokers.

 NICKISCH: Souza used to ride the subprime wave as a mortgage wholesaler.
 She was good at it.
 In her best year, she made $800,000.

-Ms. SOUZA: I miss it.
+SOUZA: I miss it.
 I miss it.

-NICKISCH: Souza says its not fair to blame brokers for the housing mess.
+NICKISCH: Souza says it's not fair to blame brokers for the housing mess.
 She says buyers were either fraudulent or lazy.

-NICKISCH: She says its not.
+NICKISCH: She says it's not.

 NICKISCH: Today, former mortgage broker Craig Good sells grapefruit and apples.
 He runs a fruit stand in downtown Boston.
 Back when he sold mortgages, Good used to make up to $400,000 a year.
 He opened offices all over Massachusetts and was expanding into Florida.

-NICKISCH: Good says he was a willing conduit between aggressive lenders and risky borrowers because thats where the money was.
+NICKISCH: Good says he was a willing conduit between aggressive lenders and risky borrowers because that's where the money was.
 He says he did helped deserving people get into homes.
 But Good feels remorse for his part in what he calls the obesity of the time.

-NICKISCH: Nowadays, hes not living as large.
+NICKISCH: Nowadays, he's not living as large.
 He earns an eighth of what he used to.
 But unlike the mortgage business, he feels he daily makes people happy.
-Before, if someone complained, its not like he could redo a mortgage.
+Before, if someone complained, it's not like he could redo a mortgage.
 But he can hand out another mango now.
-Good says hed rather teach his son the fruit business than the mortgage business.
+Good says he'd rather teach his son the fruit business than the mortgage business.

-Mr. GOOD: Because you know what?
-For a long period of time, I was glad-handing, rubbing elbows, saying hi, smiling and there wasnt a lot of people that trusted the authenticity.
+GOOD: Because you know what?
+For a long period of time, I was glad-handing, rubbing elbows, saying hi, smiling - and there wasn't a lot of people that trusted the authenticity.
 And now this is - I mean, you know what?
 I wear a four-year-old sneakers instead of four-day-old sneakers, and you know what?
 I know more about me now than I think I ever was willing to commit to looking at in those days.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.